NBCNews.com: History

 The site was established as msnbc.com in 1996 at the same time as the MSNBC cable news channel.
 Both were initially joint ventures with the software company Microsoft, with boards of directors composed of senior executives from Microsoft and NBC Universal.
 The MSNBC TV channel was based in New Jersey, and msnbc.com was based at Microsoft's headquarters in Redmond, Washington.
 While NBC bought Microsoft's stake in MSNBC in 2005, msnbc.com remained a partnership between the two companies, with MSNBC and msnbc.com remaining separate entities.
 Msnbc.com also acquired several other news websites, including community-driven news site Newsvine in October 2007, and the hyperlocal news site EveryBlock in August 2009.
 It also launched an internal start-up, BreakingNews.com.

 Despite sharing its name with the MSNBC channel, the content of the two outlets had become increasingly distinct.
 While msnbc.com remained a traditional, nonpartisan news service with its own staff of NBC News journalists, the MSNBC channel now primarily carried liberal-leaning opinion-based programming covering U.S. politics.
 NBC's staff were concerned about the differences, as some readers may have believed that the msnbc.com site was also a liberal-oriented news outlet like the channel.
 Plans were drafted to re-brand its conventional news site under a different name, such as NBCNews.com, and to re-purpose msnbc.com as a website for the MSNBC channel itself.

-On July 14, 2012, NBCUniversal officially announced that Microsoft had sold back its half share of msnbc.com for $300 million.
-On the same day, NBC also announced the immediate renaming of msnbc.com to NBCNews.com, and an impending relaunch of MSNBC.com in 2013 as an opinion-based website featuring content from the network's personalities and contributors.
+On July 14, 2012, NBCUniversal officially announced that Microsoft had sold back its half share of msnbc.com for $300 million, and the rebranding of the site as NBCNews.com.
+After a transitional period, MSNBC.com was relaunched in 2013 as an opinion-based website featuring content from MSNBC channel's personalities and contributors, and video content from its shows.
 Despite the separation of msnbc.com from Microsoft, the site would still be a part of and receive traffic from Microsoft's MSN.com portal.
 NBC shut down the three msnbc.com start-ups: Newsvine, Everyblock, and BreakingNews.

 Gregory Gittrich, the former editor-in-chief of NBC Local Integrated Media and, before that, the assistant managing editor of the New York Daily News, was named vice president and executive editor of msnbc.com in October 2012, and began to sharply reduce the news staff, pulling back from doing original journalism online.

 He reported to Vivian Schiller, former chief executive officer of National Public Radio.
 By 2014, with the msnbc.com staff greatly reduced, Gittrich was at Vocativ, with Schiller soon to join him as a consultant there.